-A client of mine has defined very ambitious objectives for his business: doubling the size (both revenue and staff) over the year.
 Such a plan has substantial implications.
 For instance: growing from 50 to 100 staff requires adding 1 new employee per week.
 Where can they find them?
-Is there a proper structure in place to short-list candidates, invite them to job interviews and recruit the right people at that pace?
-Expansion will impact the organization at all levels.
-Designing, executing and maintaining an efficient scaling up strategy is therefore critical.
+How to structure the company to short-list candidates, arrange job interviews, make recruitment decisions, onboard, and train the new people at that pace?
+Business expansion will impact the organization at all levels.
+Designing, executing, and maintaining an efficient scaling-up strategy is therefore critical.

 Delegate more.
 Make a list of the operational tasks that fall under you, then assign them to the people who will do them better than you.
 Provide training if necessary.

 Schedule strategic thinking sessions.
-Put yourself into a situation where you do not have the choice but to think strategy.
-Brainstorm with your staff to make you more accountable.
+Put yourself into a situation where you don't have the choice but to think about strategy and processes.

 Seek external help.
 Talk to fellow entrepreneurs who've been through a scale-up phase.
 Hire a business coach to make you accountable and focus on results.